BugShooting/BugShooting.Homepage/docs/install_rdp.md

 You can install Bug Shooting in a multi user environment, e.g. for use with Remote Desktop Services.

-> Each user in a multi user installation has his own profile for graphics history and application settings
+> Each user in a multi user installation has his own profile for graphics history and application settings.

-> Each user in a multi user installation requires an unique license of Bug Shooting
+> Each user in a multi user installation requires an unique license of Bug Shooting.

 Perform following steps to install Bug Shooting in a multi user environment.